-Deferred tax assets are recognized based on the assumption that the company has a high probability of generating taxable income that can be applied to future deductible temporary differences.
 The judgment of the possibility of generating taxable income is based on projections of when and how much income is expected in the business plan.
 Management uses their best estimates to set the estimates; however, uncertain future economic conditions can change to the extent that they affect the actual results.

-The above includes judgments based on estimates and assumptions concerning the Group's future performance; however, at the end of the fiscal year, there is concern that the spread of COVID-19 will cause a significant slowdown in the global economy.
-The Group's future performance could be significantly affected if the impact of the pandemic on the global economy is longer than expected.
+The above includes judgments based on estimates and assumptions concerning the Group's future performance; however, these are in accordance with the business plan formulated using future outlook about sales, the foreign exchange market and other factors.

+The impact of the spread of COVID-19 on the Group remains highly uncertain, but the Group has estimated its future performance assuming that circumstances will continue to improve gradually.
+If the impact of the pandemic is longer than expected, the Group's future performance could be significantly affected, and the impact on the consolidated financial statements could be substantial.

 The estimates and assumptions used in the preparation of the consolidated financial statements are based on the management's best estimates as of the end of the fiscal year.
-However, the future economic conditions are uncertain, and the Group performance may also be impacted by unanticipated developments in economic conditions other than those mentioned above.
+However, the future economic conditions are uncertain, and the Group performance may also be impacted by unanticipated developments in economic conditions.
 If such changes require management to revise its outlook, the impact on the consolidated financial statements could be substantial.

-II.
-Additional Information
+IV.Additional Information